The Beacon School: 2015 to present

 As of September, 2015, Beacon occupies a seven-story building located at 522 West 44th Street, between 10th and 11th avenues.
 The building, previously used as a book warehouse by the New York Public Library, was sold to the School Construction Authority for $45 million in August, 2011.
-Construction began in August, 2012, with a ground breaking ceremony attended by high-ranking city officials including City Council Speaker Christine Quinn, Department of Education Chancellor Dennis Walcott, and Mayor Michael Bloomberg.
+Construction began in August, 2012, with a groundbreaking ceremony attended by high-ranking city officials including City Council Speaker Christine Quinn, Department of Education Chancellor Dennis Walcott, and Mayor Michael Bloomberg.

 The building, built by Skanska USA for $88 million, houses a full-sized cafeteria, black-box theater, dance studio, auditorium, film lab, and library, with writing labs, art studios, and study spaces throughout the building.

 Culture

-The Beacon School offers extracurricular activities such as after-school theater and studio stage crew, book club, a rock climbing club, a dance club, a Live Poets Society, entrepreneurship club, art club, music performance, a photo club, an architecture club, a senior committee (populated by seniors who are responsible for helping with plans for graduation and the annual senior trip), a Model United Nations club, and a debate team.
+The Beacon School offers extracurricular activities such as a hiking club, an after-school theater and studio stage crew, book club, a rock climbing club, a dance club, a Live Poets Society, entrepreneurship club, art club, music performance, a photo club, an architecture club, a senior committee (populated by seniors who are responsible for helping with plans for graduation and the annual senior trip), a Model United Nations club, and a debate team.
 The school also has social justice clubs and affinity groups, such as Black Student Union, Muslim Student Union, Asian Student Union, Integrate Beacon and Young Democratic Socialists.
-It has charity clubs, such as Project ABLE, which raises money for libraries in Africa, and the Kids for Kids Club, which raises money for local and nonlocal causes.
+Charity clubs include Project ABLE, which raises money for libraries in Africa, and the Kids for Kids Club, which raises money for local and nonlocal causes.

 Beacon has had a student government since 2016, with members representing the student voice in the school leadership team.

 Educational travel has become an important part of the educational culture.
 Past destinations included India, Cuba, Spain, England, Ireland, Venezuela, France, Japan, Sweden, Costa Rica, Mexico, Mozambique, South Africa, and New Orleans.

-In 2007, the school received attention after the New York Post reported that it took students on illegal field trips to Cuba.
+In 2007, the New York Post reported that the school had taken students on illegal field trips to Cuba.
 (In 2005, then-Lieutenant Governor David Paterson sent his daughter on one such trip.)
 At the end of the school year the teacher involved, Nathan Turner, resigned.
 Alumni reaction to the trips was mixed, with some former students continuing to be involved in activism, while others expressed frustration with the liberal leanings of their teachers and peers.